Mar 12, 2024

 By following these tips, you can start using event tracking to gain valuable insights into your users and create a better digital experience for everyone.

-Usermaven helps with event tracking by providing an analytics tool that simplifies the process.
-Here's how:
+Usermaven helps with it by providing an analytics tool that simplifies the process.
+Here’s how:

 Related: How to track events in Usermaven.